khernik93/travelblog-front/README.md

 ## AoT support

-All available commands run in the AoT mode except for *npm run test*.
-To execute webpack in AoT, use *--env.AOT=true* flag
+All available commands run in the AoT mode except for *npm run test* (which uses different webpack config)